Let’s face it: watching anime and reading manga, as a hobby, can be both easy to pick up and hard to get further into.

 This list will tell you the essential otaku & weeb terms, and Japanese phrases that you’ll be seeing anime fans use online, including a mix of definitions and online slang in anime discussion.

 Whether you’re new to anime or you know your stuff, this list is for you.
 It’s a longer read than usual, so feel free to bookmark this page and read it at your own pace.

 Many of these terms have useful resources, interesting facts and history, covering everything from simple stuff to less common words that might set you down a new rabbit hole.
 I think you’ll get a lot out of it!

-Term for voice actors/actresses in anime.
-When referring to the Japanese voices in English speaking circles, seiyuu is used over the more general words voice actor or VA.
+This is a term for voice actors/actresses in anime.
+When referring to the Japanese voices in English speaking circles, “seiyuu” is used over the more general words, like “voice actor” or VA.

 A fairly interchangeable term for manga artist/author.
 Often known for working fast with harsh deadlines, unless you’re Kentaro Miura.

 The best insight into the fascinating work lives of mangaka is the documentary series Manben, created by Naoki Urasawa, mangaka of Monster and 20th Century Boys.